HiceS/mirabuf/README.md

 - cpp
 - java

+Documentation is available as a Build Artifact for now in the GenerateDocs build action.

 ## Data Structure

 Right now the data structure represents the below diagram, however it is fairly configurable on a per use case basis.